I'm a provider

 Evaluation of ABL kinase domain point mutations is considered investigational for monitoring in advance of signs of treatment failure or disease progression.

-POLICY GUIDELINESQualitative molecular confirmation of the cytogenetic diagnosis (i.e., detection of the Philadelphia chromosome) and distinction between molecular variants (i.e., p190 vs. p210) is necessary information for accurate diagnosis and for accurate results in subsequent monitoring assays.
+Distinction between molecular variants (i.e., p190 vs. p210) is necessary for accurate results in subsequent monitoring assays.

-Inadequate initial response to tyrosine kinase inhibitors is defined as failure to achieve complete hematologic response at 3 months, only minor cytological response at 6 months or major (rather than complete) cytogenetic response at 12 months.
+For CML, inadequate initial response to tyrosine kinase inhibitors (TKIs) is defined as failure to achieve complete hematologic response at 3 months, only minor cytologic response at 6 months, or major (rather than complete) cytogenetic response at 12 months.

-Loss of response to tyrosine kinase inhibitors is defined as hematologic relapse, cytogenetic relapse or 1 log increase in BCR-ABL1 transcript ratio and therefore loss of major molecular response.
+Loss of response to TKIs is defined as hematologic relapse, cytogenetic relapse, or 1-log increase in BCR-ABL1 transcript ratio and therefore loss of major molecular response.

 Kinase domain mutation testing is usually offered either as a single test to identify T315I mutation or as a panel (which includes T315I) of the most common and clinically important mutations.